Ang Kwento Ni Mabuti

 Ang Kwento Ni Mabuti (lit.
 The Story of Good) is a 2013 Filipino drama film and the official entry to the first CineFilipino Film Festival.

 The film was the first collaboration of the award-winning actress Nora Aunor and the award-winning director Mes de Guzman.
 The film was shot entirely in Aritao, Nueva Vizcaya.
 The dialogue of the film is entirely in Ilocano, to give the film its authenticity with English subtitles.

 The film was also top-grosser of the first CineFilipino Film Festival.

+The film was based on a Filipino literary drama story about Mabuti, a woman who is the embodiment of the quality her name was based on.